cyr-ius/hass-synovmm/README.md

 # Synology virtual machine

 This a *custom component* for [Home Assistant](https://www.home-assistant.io/).
-The `synology_vmm` integration allows you to observe and control [Livebox router](http://www.synology.com/).
+The `synology_vmm` integration allows you to observe and control [Synology DSM](http://www.synology.com/).

 There is currently support for the following device types within Home Assistant:
-* Binary Sensor with virtual machine status
+*Switch Sensor with virtual machine status (stop/start) *Cpu and Memory sensors
-* Service to set machine (mount/unmount usb drive , resize , rename , add disk , add network , ...)
+*Service to set machine (mount/unmount usb drive , resize , rename , add disk , add network , ...)

 ## Configuration

 The preferred way to setup the Synology VMM platform is by enabling via the Integration menu.